 The purpose of the comprehensive examination is to test the student's knowledge and thinking skills in areas related to their didactic program of studies.
-The following is excerpted from the University's "Regulations Pertaining to Master's Degrees" (University of Pittsburgh - Acalog ACMSTM):
+The following is excerpted from the University's Regulations Pertaining to Master's Degrees.

 "Comprehensive Examination.
 MA or MS degrees are conferred only upon those students who, in one or more comprehensive examination or the equivalent, show that they have mastered the general field of their graduate study".